-In all jury cases, whether civil or criminal, proposed jury charges must be submitted to the Court at least one week prior to trial.
-Any proposed jury charges submitted thereafter will not be considered by the Court, except upon a showing that the proposed charge relates to an issue that could not reasonably have been expected to arise at trial.
+In all jury cases, whether civil or criminal, proposed jury charges must be submitted to the Court at least one week before trial.
+Any proposed jury charge submitted thereafter will not be considered by the Court, except upon a showing that the proposed charge relates to an issue that could not reasonably have been expected to arise at trial.